Search via the API

 Optional

-For documents/search you use, for example:
+For example, for documents/search you use:

-For document-chunks/search you use, for example:
+For example, for document-chunks/search you use:

 You can also use the internal resource type directly:

-Note: the response internally uses the resource type semantic-searchables, but the API also accepts the aliases documents and document-chunks in fields[...] for these endpoints.
+Note: The response internally uses the resource type semantic-searchables, but the API also accepts the aliases documents and document-chunks in fields[...] for these endpoints.

 Filters